3 Ways to Ramp Up Your SEO Program for Less

 In these unprecedented times, many businesses are reevaluating their marketing.
 The majority see the value of continuing their marketing programs, some viewing them as critical for survival.

-But current surveys show that most marketing budgets have decreased.
+However current surveys show that most marketing budgets have decreased.
 And in that situation, you may be looking at ways to reach your marketing goals with fewer resources and less money.

 In this article, I’m going to outline three areas to invest in that can help you ramp up your marketing for less: